material-motion/tools/essentials.md

 - [GitBook](https://www.gitbook.com/) for document authoring (like this one!)
 - GitHub for code authoring ([material-motion](https://github.com/material-motion) is our org)
+- git for all version tracking.

+### Objective-C/Swift

+- Xcode 7.3.
+- Swift 2.2.

 ## Getting started